craftermame/ruby-book/README.md

 The ruby program file should be end with a single newline.

 > [!NOTE]
 > Does GitHub or some thing automatically delete the end line?
-The line will not appear on repository but on code editor.
+The line will not be appeared on the repository but on code editor.

 ## References